harvardinformatics/informatics-website/docs/events.md

 ### 1 hour seminars

-We will be offering three 1-hour seminars on Wednesdays in March. *All seminars will be hybrid on zoom an in person in the Northwest Building meeting room B253*
+We will be offering three 1-hour seminars on Wednesdays in March. *All seminars will be hybrid on zoom and in person in the Northwest Building meeting room B253*

 **March 5 11AM-12PM - Introduction to Genome Annotation**

 The seminar will consist of a broad overview of what genome annotation is, an explanation of the various approaches and how they differ, and discussion of what metrics one should consider using to evaluate genome annotation quality.
 Students will learn how to pick the right tool for annotation and how to evaluate the product of that tool.
-Zoom registration

 [Zoom Registration](https://harvard.zoom.us/meeting/register/GgK-wEDwSwe9_n0Dh4cizg){ .md-button}